- 6 nights' accommodation at select hotels

 UNTIL WE MEET AGAIN

-- Transfer to Warsaw Airport for your return flight to the US.
+- Transfer to Warsaw Airport and check in for your return flight to the US.

 Need to Know

 - Group rates are per person based on double occupancy and a minimum of 20 full paying participants.
 Should the number of participants drop below the minimum listed above, we will adjust the cost of the trip to reflect the additional expense of operating the program.